 Strive to achieve that artisanal feel bohemian trendsetters effortlessly pull off by ditching your expensive watch for leather bracelets, oversized scarves, wooden beads, canvas totes, studded leather belts, fedora or straw hats and the mandatory vintage sunnies.
 Alternatively, incorporate gems into your jewelry game by adding a pop of natural turquoise or single pearl necklaces on leather at choker lengths.

-PEARL LEATHER JEWELRY
+MENS PEARL JEWELRY